 They're giving you real-time traffic.

-You know, obviously turn into your local news talk radio station.
+You know, obviously turn into your local News Talk radio station.

-We got great stations.
+We've got great stations.

-I mean, every we got Tampa, WFLA.
+I mean, we got Tampa, WFLA.

-I just can't mention all the stations, and every we have every cordon and every inch square inch of Florida covered, so you can find us on the radio and tell friends to find us.
+So you can find us on the radio and tell friends to find us.

 And most of our stations are doing weather and traffic updates.

-So um we've got a lot coming up.
+So we've got a lot coming up.

 She'll join us in the next hour.

-Pap Buchanan will do some politics today.
+Pat Buchanan will do some politics today.

-We'll get his take on the pathetic state of the Republican Party, Freedom Caucus members, the only people I like now in DC, the only non-sewer swamp creatures.
+Freedom Caucus members, the only people I like now in D.C., the only non-sewer swamp creatures.

-Anyway, we'll have Jim Jordan, Congressman Dave Bratt checking in today.
+Anyway, we'll have Jim Jordan, Congressman Dave Bratt, checking in today.

 But again, our top story, Hurricane Irma bearing down on the entire state of Florida.